top of page

 FamilySearch Fan Chart with 3 reasons not to use FamilySearch

-FamilySearch is a free genealogy tree building website with billions of freely accessible genealogy records.
+FamilySearch is a free tree-building website with billions of freely accessible genealogy records.
 Despite these advantages, here are three reasons you may not want to use the FamilySearch Family Tree in your research.

 Why You Should Not Use FamilySearch.org

 Three common complaints by users of the FamilySearch family tree appear below.
-If you find yourself saying any of the following, then don't use FamilySearch.
+If you say any of the following, don't use FamilySearch.

 2. "My research is accurate.
 I don't want folks changing my tree."